Nosonos-Language/nosonos/README.md

 The current version of Nosonos is `0.7.1`, a minor release that fixes some issues.

-**WARNING: UDIN IS EXPERIMENTAL ON WINDOWS AND MAY NOT WORK RELIABLY**
+**WARNING: NOSONOS IS EXPERIMENTAL ON WINDOWS AND MAY NOT WORK RELIABLY**

 **LAST WINDOWS CHECK: VER 0.7.0**